rethinkdb/elasticsearch-river-rethinkdb/README.md

 Rivers are a kind of plugin for Elasticsearch (ES) that sync external data sources with Elasticsearch's indexes.
 ES indexes are similar to RethinkDB's databases, and ES types are similar to RethinkDB's tables.
 Every index can have zero or more types, and every type can have zero or more documents.
-To configure the river, you create a document in the `_river` index, which is a magical index ES treats differently.
+To configure the river, you create a document in the `_river` index, which is a magical index ES watches for configuration info.

 ```bash
 $ curl -XPUT localhost:9200/_river/rethinkdb/_meta
 ```

-The new document has a type called `rethinkdb` and the id `_meta`.
+This creates a new document in the `rethinkdb` type with the id `_meta`.
 At a minimum, the `_meta` document needs a key with the `type` field set to `"rethinkdb"`.
 You'll also want to put a `rethinkdb` key with a document that contains these keys: